mozmeao/platform-docs/docs/coding.md

         ...  # do the default thing
 ```

-The other convenience available is that the country code, either from the `CDN (Content Delivery Network)`{.interpreted-text role="abbr"} or the query param, is avilable in any template in the `country_code` variable.
+The other convenience available is that the country code, either from the CDN or the query param, is avilable in any template in the `country_code` variable.
 This allows you to change anything about how the template renders based on the location of the user.

 ``` jinja
 {% if country_code == "US" %}